|

 The higher station God has given you -

-the greater reckoning: Just notice that.
+the greater reckoning: notice this carefully.

 Mr. Bishop, you will now be added to the earth.